 - Angina is pain or unpleasant feelings in the chest.
 Angina occurs when plaque deposits become large enough to restrict the flow of blood to the heart.

-- Heart attack occurs when blood flow to the heart is stopped.
+- A heart attack occurs when blood flow to the heart is stopped.
 The most common cause of heart attack happens when plaque deposits inside the blood vessels rupture and form blood clots that block the flow of blood to the heart.

 - Coronary microvascular disease (MVD) occurs when the tiniest arteries in the heart become diseased or damaged.
 Also called nonobstructive CHD or cardiac syndrome X, MVD affects more postmenopausal women than men of any age.